susam/susam.net/README.md

 posts from my earlier blog at [susampal.blogspot.com][BP] were merged into this new blog.

-On 16 Feb, 2019, I turned my blog into a static website generated with a modified version of [makesite.py][MAKESITE].
+On 16 Feb 2019, I turned my blog into a static website generated with a modified version of [makesite.py][MAKESITE].

 [BP]: https://susampal.blogspot.com/